wg-easy/wg-easy/README.md

 # WireUI

-This is a security and hardenig divergent fork of [wg-easy](https://github.com/Gyarbij/wireui)
+This is a security and hardening divergent fork of [wg-easy](https://github.com/Gyarbij/wireui) The easiest way to run [WireGuard](https://github.com/WireGuard).
+This takes care of the configurations steps for novices while still allowing customizability for more experienced users, and comes packed with a UI, so you're not fiddling with .conf files and scp.

 <p align="center">
   <img src="./assets/screenshot.png" width="802" />